milenabrankovic/milenabrankovic/README.md

 - 👋 Hi, I’m @milenabrankovic
 - 👀 I’m interested in Web Development, Big Data and Data Science
-- 🌱 I’m currently learning Python and working on Laravel projects
+- 🌱 I’m currently working with JS technologies
 - 📫 How to reach me - https://www.linkedin.com/in/milena-brankovic

 <!---